The Four Most Confusing Rules in Sport, Explained

 Every football fan understands what pass interference is: It’s when the guy on your team fails to make a catch because of something a guy on the other team did.

-Of course, that’s not the definition you find in : “It is pass interference by either team when any act by a player more than one yard beyond the line of scrimmage significantly hinders an eligible player’s opportunity to catch the ball.”
+Of course, that’s not the definition you find in the rules: “It is pass interference by either team when any act by a player more than one yard beyond the line of scrimmage significantly hinders an eligible player’s opportunity to catch the ball.”

-“Only involving pass interference resulted in reversals [in the 2019] regular season.
+“Only 24 of 101 replay reviews involving pass interference resulted in reversals [in the 2019] regular season.
 Instant reply had even less of an effect on plays when PI was called on the field; just three of 27 such reviews led to an overturn — and none of the 13 coach-initiated reviews overturned a PI call.”

 So players and fans are stuck with a standard for pass interference that’s clear in theory but a Rorschach test in application.

-I played some soccer as a kid, but until I became a youth coach, I never knew the .
+I played some soccer as a kid, but until I became a youth coach, I never knew the laws of the game.
 (Yes, they’re called “laws,” not “rules.”)
 It’s something I highly recommend for coaches, parents, and fans.
 There’s bound to be something in there you didn’t know.

 A player is in an offside position if: